 In one of the spare seconds when the wind isn’t blowing and the train is miles off yet, Russ holds his breath and stands perfectly motionless atop a mountain of discarded kitchen tile.
 Focusing intently on the elimination of distraction and need, he pretends for a moment the entire world has frozen.
 He doesn’t blink, doesn’t scratch the itches which come from nowhere, tries even to slow the beating of his heart – although this proves useless, especially when his lungs begin to burn and his body panics instinctively.
 Nonetheless, he struggles in a desperate attempt to find even ten seconds of motionlessness – a momentary break in the perpetual tides of entropy.

 But the world is never still – not really.
-Ignoring for a moment his body, which is spinning 1,000 miles an hour rotationally and an additional 67,000 miles an hour laterally through space and possibly time, there is the constant, unending shifting of the artificial dunes around him.
+Ignoring for a moment his body, which is spinning 1,000 miles an hour rotationally and an additional 67,000 miles an hour laterally through space and possibly time, there is the constant, unending shift of the artificial dunes around him.
 They sing with the combined voice of broken glass, rusting metal, warping plastic, and rotting life.
 He can hear the sun as it cracks paint and peels away varnish.
 Tiny vibrations bounce through the souls of his shoes and up his legs to his crotch, which would be mildly erotic, if sexual gratification itself where enough to calm his mind.
-Every insect landing on bags of cat shit or spoiled Chinese food assaults his ears with meaningless noise – the perception of which is itself the result of the movement of tiny bones inside his head.
+Every insect landing on a bag of cat shit or spoiled Chinese food assaults his ears with meaningless noise – the perception of which is itself the result of the movement of tiny bones inside his head.
 And so, he releases his breath in one long, unsatisfied rush, and succumbs to unconquerable motion.
 Surrounded by the towering bluffs of garbage, he breathes deeply in defeat, unbothered by the smell.

-He wonders where all the colors of the world go when you wash clothes in hot water.
+Russ wonders where all the colors of the world go when you wash clothes in hot water.
 He dreams of a low, secret place in the world – downhill from everywhere – where all the dyes and stains will gather at the end of time and swirl in psychedelic concert with one another.
 Denim blues and royal purples colliding with the reds and yellows of youth sports uniforms.
-An ecosystem of hue and saturation, forbidden from human eyes because it would break a person’s heart to see the beauty society lets run down the drain in exchange for muted shirts and pale underwear that smells like mechanical lavender.
+An ecosystem of hue and saturation, forbidden from human eyes because it would break a person’s heart to see the beauty we let run down the drain in exchange for muted shirts and pale underwear that smells like mechanical lavender.

 At 9:30 pm, headlights streak across the far wall of his trailer as Truck #25 rumbles into the yard and backs up to edge of the nearest available crater.
 Russ steps out onto the stairs and watches from the shadows as Manuel climbs out from behind the wheel unsteadily and starts working the levers behind the cab.
 Slowly, the beast’s back rises like a hissing cat, reaching skyward until a mountain of debris comes sliding out the back.
 The night sings with the familiar clatter and mixing of junk that doesn’t know it is junk.

 His lungs begin their usual ache, his concentration breaks, and he gorges himself with new air.
 He takes three vicious breaths and then screams – howls like an animal of the night.
-Like a primordial beast desperate to eat or to fuck or just to be heard across the miles.
+Like an elemental beast desperate to eat or to fuck or just to be heard across the miles.
 One long and unbroken cry for as long as his wind holds out.
 He screams until his eyes bulge and his neck strains.
 Until the last squeaking bit of landfill breeze escapes his lips and his head slumps forward against his chest, panting from the exertion.

 And for a moment, there is stillness.